vefunder/protocol-research-review/articles/Reserve_Protocol/eUSD.md

 ### Market

 Electronic Dollars (eUSD) trading is currently limited to decentralized exchanges.
-[Coingecko](https://www.coingecko.com/en/coins/electronic-usd#markets) lists the DEX 4swap with trading pairs eUSD/USDC and eUSD/MOB, although liquidity these is very low.
+[Coingecko](https://www.coingecko.com/en/coins/electronic-usd#markets) lists the DEX 4swap with trading pairs eUSD/USDC and eUSD/MOB, although liquidity there is very low.
 Onchain data suggests most of the trading activity is on Curve within the [eUSD/FraxBP pool](https://curve.fi/#/ethereum/pools/factory-v2-277/deposit) consisting of eUSD, FRAX, and USDC.

 The swap pairs have shown up in different pair patterns on DEXes as depicted here: